 And given it’s best to allow up to six weeks for production of promotional material, you really should start planning your schedule as soon as possible.

 You have a very specific target audience to talk to – the event management company you book with should be able to supply you with a list of delegates and attendees.

 Your objective is to use these event promotion videos to establish yourself as a handy resource your target audience will appreciate

 These are ‘selling you’ videos.

-What you’re doing is priming you target audience to continue opening your emails before the event hits.
+What you’re doing is priming your target audience to continue opening your emails before the event hits.

-Providing value to the reader is key to these first videos.
+Providing value to the reader is vital in these first videos.